Getting Started with Convox Cloud

 5. Click "Create Machine"

-Once created, verify your machine is available via the CLI or within the Console page:
+Once created, verify your machine is available:

 $ convox cloud machines